 - Equipped with a powerful Dual-Field™ motor that can operate under excessive load for extended periods.

-- Super lightweight all-steel design that weighs only 14 lbs. and is very mobile with its 16-inch rubber wheels.
+- Super lightweight yet heavy-duty steel design that weighs only 14 lbs. is very mobile with its 16-inch rubber wheels.

 What is the Best Miter Saw?